-The keys to the program’s success will be public participation and the efficiencies gained in the Engineering-Public Works Department through a restructuring of the brush and yard waste collection program.
+The keys to the program’s success are public participation and the efficiencies gained in the Engineering-Public Works Department through a restructuring of the brush and yard waste collection program.
 The City is proposing a call-in request system with brush collection based upon a minimum volume of material to be collected.
-Also, residents may be required to manage their yard waste/grass clipping at the household level.
+Also, residents may be required to manage some of their yard waste/grass clipping at the household level.
 Note: The specific changes to the brush and yard waste programs have not been determined yet.

+If you have a question about recycling, contact the Engineering-Public Works Department at 270-444-8511.
 The City of Paducah encourages citizens to be engaged throughout this process.
-Please direct comments, questions, and suggestions to Public Information Officer Pam Spencer or 270-444-8669.
+Please direct comments and suggestions to Public Information Officer Pam Spencer or 270-444-8669.